shadowl5-oss/Eliza-Installer/README.md

 # [Eliza](https://github.com/ai16z/eliza) Chatbot Setup Guide

-This guide will walk you through the installation and setup of the Eliza chatbot on a Debian-based WSL (Windows Subsystem for Linux) system.
+This guide will walk you through the installation and setup of the Eliza chatbot on a Debian-based WSL (Windows Subsystem for Linux) system or bare metal Debian install.

 ## Prerequisites

-- **WSL (Windows Subsystem for Linux)** installed on your Windows machine.
+- **WSL (Windows Subsystem for Linux)** capable Windows machine.
-- **Debian** distribution for WSL.
+- **Debian** distribution on bare metal.

 ## Installation Steps